Sv443/Node-Notifier/README.md

 5. Install dependencies with the command `npm i`
 6. Start Node-Notifier with `npm start`
     - To start it without being wrapped by pm2 (not recommended for normal use) you can use the command `npm run debug`
-7. See if the service is online by visiting the dashboard page: http://127.0.0.1:8042/
+7. Enter new login info for the admin user
+8. Test the notification system by selecting the option `Send test notification`
+9. Open the dashboard by selecting the option `Open dashboard` or opening [`http://127.0.0.1:8042`](http://127.0.0.1:8042/) in your browser
-8. Do either of these:
+10. Do either of these:
     - Build an [ESP-Notifier](https://github.com/Sv443/ESP-Notifier) and configure it to work together with Node-Notifier
     - Send requests to the server in another way (see [sending requests](#rest-api-usage))